-This then causes cravings for foods which will replace the sodium that we have lost.
+This then causes cravings for foods which will replace the sodium that we’ve lost.

 If you’re peeing a lot, your skin is dry and you are craving salty foods, maybe consider taking some electrolytes until you can get your hormones under control.

 We have two separate nervous systems in our bodies.
 The sympathetic and parasympathetic.
-Too much stress means you spend your time using the sympathetic system, otherwise known as the fight or flight system.
+Too much stress means you spend your time using the sympathetic system.